-I popped in once with my wife for a lovely breakfast; I’ve made my way through many breakfasts in all manner of coffee houses, so my palate is a little jaded, but I’m going to give an extra gold star to the wonderful Demel jam we had in a little glass jar (available from the shop, too, I believe).
+I popped in once with my wife for a lovely breakfast; I’ve made my way through many breakfasts in all manner of coffee houses, so my palate is a little jaded, but an extra gold star went to the wonderful Demel jam we had in a little glass jar (available from the shop, too, I believe).

 Oh, and a second gold star went to the waitress for fast, friendly and attentive service.
 She even brought extra water to the table unsolicited.

 How to get to Demel